imabadparent/absurdle-c/README.md

 ```sh
 makepkg -sci
 ```
-Feel free to submit this to the AUR, but I likely won't.

 If you are on another version of Linux, or would rather build the program yourself, you can use git and cmake to build it with the following commands: